 My second novel, THE HORNS OF RUIN, is set in the City of Ash, and featured Eva Forge, last paladin of the dead god Morgan.
 I had a great deal of fun writing this book, and hope to one day expand on this universe.
 It was my first attempt at epic fantasy, and is heavily influenced by games and media like the Final Fantasy series and other genre-bending examples of traditional anime.
 The world of Eva Forge is filled with glittering skyscrapers and old gods and magical swords and chain guns.
 If these things appeal to you, well, you know what to do.

-My current project is a trilogy that will be starting in 2016 with THE PAGAN NIGHT.
+My most ambitious series was a trilogy that completed in 2018.
+The first book was THE PAGAN NIGHT, followed by THE IRON HOUND and finishing with THE WINTER VOW.
 This is a truly epic fantasy, following the adventures of an inquisitor of the Celestial Church, a heretic of the old religions, and the aging champion of the last war who must try to unite them.
 Clever marketing people have called it a mix between Game of Thrones and Princess Mononoke, but I like to think of it as The Reformation mixed with The War of the Roses and twisted into a fantasy RPG.
-Links will appear as the books are available.
-I’m hoping to do a novella or two to help introduce the world and prep readers for what’s to come, but those aren’t written yet.
-YET!
+There are lots of battles, lots of heretics, and a healthy dose of adventure.